Instant Loan in Germany: Online Approval and Fast Payout (2026)

 Verify your identity

-10 minutes (VideoIdent)Complete VideoIdent (video call with an agent who checks your ID, approximately 10 minutes) or PostIdent (visit a post office with your ID, then wait 2-3 days for processing).
+10 minutes (VideoIdent)Complete VideoIdent (a video call with an agent who checks your ID, around 10 minutes) or PostIdent (visit a post office with your ID, then wait 2 to 3 days).
 VideoIdent is significantly faster.
+N26, ING, and most Direktbanken now offer VideoIdent in English.

 Upload or confirm documents

-5-15 minutesSome banks use digital account analysis (Kontocheck) to verify income automatically.
-Others require you to upload payslips and bank statements manually.
+5 to 15 minutesSome banks use digital account analysis (Kontoblick / Kontocheck via PSD2 or finAPI) to verify income automatically.
+Others ask you to upload payslips and bank statements.
 Digital verification is faster.

 Sign the contract

 2 minutes (digital)Sign digitally (qualified electronic signature) or print, sign, and mail the contract.
-Digital signing saves 2-3 days compared to postal signing.
+Digital signing saves 2 to 3 days compared to postal signing.

 Receive the funds

-1-3 business daysAfter final processing, the bank transfers the loan amount to your German IBAN.
-Standard SEPA transfer takes 1 business day.
-Echtzeitueberweisung (if supported by both banks) arrives within seconds.
+1 to 3 business daysAfter final processing, the bank transfers the loan to your German IBAN.
+Standard SEPA takes 1 business day.
+Echtzeitueberweisung (if both banks support it) arrives in seconds, even on weekends.

 Not every fast loan is the same product.
-The differences in cost, flexibility, and risk are significant.
-Here is how the three main categories compare.
+The differences in cost, flexibility, and risk are significant, and the wrong choice is the most common reason borrowers end up paying far more than they expected.

 |---|---|---|---|